Simple Funnel Cake Recipe

 Fill a large skillet halfway with vegetable oil, ideally using a pan with high sides to prevent splatter.
 Morone uses 2 cups of oil, but depending on the size of your skillet, the amount may differ.
 Heat the oil to 375 F, and while the oil is heating up, prepare the funnel cake batter.

-To do that, get a medium bowl in it whisk together the pancake mix, the (standard) sugar, and the vanilla extract, mixing them until they are combined.
+To do that, get a medium bowl.
+In it, whisk (make sure to use the right one) the pancake mix, the (standard) sugar, and the vanilla extract together until they are combined.
 Then start to whisk in the water a few tablespoons at a time, stirring until the batter is smooth.
 "The batter should be a similar thickness to cake batter," Morone says.
 "If it still seems too thick after adding half a cup of water, add in additional water a tablespoon at a time until it reaches the desired consistency."

 Transfer the batter to a pastry bag or bottle, then fry